life-itself/community/vault/notebook/ken-wilber.md

 # Ken Wilber

-Ken Wilber is the creator of [[../notes/integral|Integral]] Theory, a pioneer of transpersonal psychology and has been described as the Einstein of consciousness studies.
+Ken Wilber is the creator of [[integral|Integral]] Theory, a pioneer of transpersonal psychology and has been described as the Einstein of consciousness studies.

 We consider his work foundational to the emerging paradigm.